 The wrong way to use content pillars is to pick a few topics related to your industry and then start firing off fun facts, tips, and recent news in those categories.
 The reason this approach is misguided is that if it works, you're likely to attract a bunch of people that are there to participate in a shared conversation around those topics.
 The conversion from this kind of engagement may be incredibly low.

 In Twitter's Flight school course on crystalizing your content strategy, their official recommendation is to use content pillars and think of content themes at the intersection of what your business does and what your audience is interested in.
 Deciding on a set of themes that convey and support your business's purpose and positioning will help your Twitter content stand out to the right people.
+Lets you systematically explore what works - By bucketing content into clear themes and then being able to analyze how each bucket is performing, your team can narrow in on what kind of message works for your brand.
+It also gives you an objective measure of how well new themes and ideas resonate with your audience.

 Helps you plan and create relevant content - Well-defined boundaries and specificity around the type of content that works make it easier for your team to plan and come up with relevant content.